eurostat/dff/README.md

 **<a name="Data_source"></a>Data source**

-The Dominick's Finer Foods (a now-defunct Chicago-area grocery store chain) data set is a publically available scanner dataset that is provided for academic research purposes only.
+The Dominick's Finer Foods (a now-defunct Chicago-area grocery store chain) data set is a publicly available scanner dataset that is provided for academic research purposes only.
 It contains sales information at the store level on a weekly basis for each UPC (Universal Product Code) in a category.
 The data set covers more than 90 stores for almost 400 weeks from September 1989 to May 1997 and totals around